Evelynn M. Hammonds: Research

 Hammonds states that in order for black women to be free from oppression, black women must reclaim their sexuality.
 The definition of black female sexuality was always defined by an outside group looking in, first by white males and then by white females.
 Black females must define their own sexuality in order to overcome oppression.
 She states that this repeated silence has become a notion of "invisibility" to describe black females' lives.
 Even women with prestige in academia are still under invisibility when they are told what issues they can and cannot lecture about.
 Hammonds continues to extend the "invisibility" of black women to the field of medicine and science.
 Black women have been oppressed for so many years that negative stereotypes have been formed about black women and now to black women with AIDS.
 These stereotypes have created a void between black women with AIDS and society.
 The public continues to hold black women up to the stereotype of hypersexual and black women with AIDS are forced to deal with this oppression.

-In 1994, Hammonds published her canonical article, "Black (W)holes and the Geometry of Black Female Sexuality," that acts as an extension and response to Darlene Clark Hines's formulation of dissemblance, in her article "Rape and the Inner Lives of Black Women in the Middle West," and Hortense Spillers's "Interstices: A Small Drama of Words".
+In 1994 Hammonds published "Black (W)holes and the Geometry of Black Female Sexuality," an article extending and responding to Darlene Clark Hines's formulation of dissemblance, and Hortense Spillers's "Interstices: A Small Drama of Words".
 The article considers the silence of black female sexuality, particularly black lesbian sexuality, which she considers to be "doubly silenced."
 She uses physics and psychoanalysis to consider the void of black female sexuality and urges for a movement towards a "politics of articulation."

 In 1995, Hammonds, together with other black feminists including Angela Davis, Barbara Ransby and Kimberlé Crenshaw, formed an alliance called the "African American Agenda 2000" to oppose Louis Farrakhan's Million Man March, out of concern that it would further black male sexism.